 The patent position of pharmaceutical and biotechnology companies generally is highly uncertain, involves complex legal and factual questions and has in recent years been the subject of much litigation.
 The field of gene editing especially has been the subject of extensive patenting activity and litigation.
 In addition, the scope of patent protection outside of the United States is uncertain and laws of foreign countries may not protect our rights to the same extent as the laws of the United States or vice versa.
 For example, European patent law restricts the patentability of methods of treatment of the human body more than United States law does.
-Further, no earlier that October 1, 2022, European applications will soon have the option, upon grant of a patent, of becoming a Unitary Patent which will be subject to the jurisdiction of the Unitary Patent Court ("UPC").
+Further, no earlier than the second quarter of 2023, European applications will soon have the option, upon grant of a patent, of becoming a Unitary Patent which will be subject to the jurisdiction of the Unitary Patent Court, or the UPC.
 This will be a significant change in European patent practice.
 As the UPC is a new court system, there is no precedent for the court, increasing the uncertainty of any litigation.